We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 The VMware Horizon Cloud Service delivers feature-rich virtual desktops and applications using a purpose-built cloud platform that is scalable across multiple deployment options, including fully managed infrastructure from VMware, public cloud infrastructure from Microsoft Azure, or on-premises hyper-converged infrastructure (HCI).
 The service supports a cloud-scale architecture that makes it easy to deliver virtualized Windows desktops and applications to any device, anytime.
 And, with a flexible subscription model and turnkey solutions, organizations can easily get up and running and scale quickly.

-Citrix Virtual Apps and Desktops is ranked 1st in Virtual Desktop Infrastructure (VDI) with 22 reviews while VMware Horizon Cloud is ranked 9th in Virtual Desktop Infrastructure (VDI) with 3 reviews.
+Citrix Virtual Apps and Desktops is ranked 1st in Virtual Desktop Infrastructure (VDI) with 24 reviews while VMware Horizon Cloud is ranked 9th in Virtual Desktop Infrastructure (VDI) with 3 reviews.
 Citrix Virtual Apps and Desktops is rated 8.4, while VMware Horizon Cloud is rated 8.4.
 The top reviewer of Citrix Virtual Apps and Desktops writes "Allows the end user device flexibility when remotely accessing my organization's resources".
 On the other hand, the top reviewer of VMware Horizon Cloud writes "Just like using a desktop and makes it easier to bring everything up, but very expensive".
-Citrix Virtual Apps and Desktops is most compared with VMware Horizon View, Citrix Workspace, Amazon Appstream, Microsoft Remote Desktop Services and TeamViewer, whereas VMware Horizon Cloud is most compared with Microsoft Remote Desktop Services, Citrix Workspace, VMware Horizon 7, Oracle VDI and Sangfor aDesk VDI.
+Citrix Virtual Apps and Desktops is most compared with VMware Horizon View, Citrix Workspace, Amazon Appstream, TeamViewer and Microsoft Remote Desktop Services, whereas VMware Horizon Cloud is most compared with Microsoft Remote Desktop Services, Citrix Workspace, VMware Horizon 7, Oracle VDI and Sangfor aDesk VDI.
 See our Citrix Virtual Apps and Desktops vs. VMware Horizon Cloud report.

 See our list of best Virtual Desktop Infrastructure (VDI) vendors.